Health in Peru: Health in Peru today

 In many ways, health in Peru has been improving.
 In 2010, the World Health Organization collected data about the life expectancy of people living in Peru.
 It found that, on average, life expectancy for men at birth is 74 years, while for women it is 77.
 These values are higher than the global averages of 66 and 71 years, respectively.
 The mortality rate of this population has been decreasing steadily since 1990 and now stands at 19 deaths per 1000 live births.
 Regardless of this improvement, health in Peru still faces some challenges today.
 Marginalized groups, such as individuals living in rural areas and indigenous populations, are especially at risk for health related issues.

 Healthcare system

 Peru has a decentralized healthcare system that consists of a combination of governmental and non-governmental coverage.
-Health care is covered by the Ministry of Health, EsSalud, the Armed Forces (FFAA), and National Police (PNP), as well private insurance companies.
+Health care is covered by the Ministry of Health, EsSalud, the Armed Forces (FFAA), and National Police (PNP), as well as private insurance companies.
 The Ministry of Health insures 60% of the population and EsSalud covers another 30%.
 The remaining population in Peru is insured by a combination of the FFAA, PNP, and private insurance companies.